"Are You Making These Two Common Mistakes That Cause Blurry Vision?"

 When you have longer eyeballs, you are at a higher risk for eye diseases such as glaucoma, retina detachment and cataracts.

-This means you could eventually lose your ability to drive, go for neighborhood walks and live independently.
+This means you could eventually lose your ability to drive, live independently, and more.

 What Can You Do To Protect Your Eyesight?